bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

 #### Command options

 ------------------------------  ---------------------------------
-`--description|-d "STRING"`     Sets a description string for the initial identity.
+`--description|-d "STRING"`     A description string for the initial identity.
                                 This is only descriptive text for the CLI user; it is not used by any command nor sent over the network.

-`--new|-n`                      Specifies that a new account seed is to be generated.
+`--new|-n`                      Toggle that specifies that a new account seed is to be generated.

-`--seed|-s SEED-STRING`         Used in place of `--new`, imports an existing account seed
+`--seed|-s SEED-STRING`         Used in place of `--new`, an
-                                into the CLI configuration file.
-The CLI accepts both V1 and V2 Base58-encoded seeds.
+                                existing account seed to be placed into the CLI configuration file.
+The CLI accepts
+                                both V1 and V2 Base58-encoded seeds.

-`--account|-a ACCOUNT-STRING`   Used in place of `--new` or `--seed`, imports an existing
+`--account|-a ACCOUNT-STRING`   Used in place of `--new` or `--seed`, an existing
-                                account into the CLI configuration file.
+                                account to be imported into the CLI configuration file.
 Since only the public key is contained within the Base58-encoded account, this identity cannot be used for signing items.
 It is meant for use as the recipient of a transfer.